cyschneck/IFE-Dust-Source/README.md

 **Simplifying Assumptions**
 1. The radius of all IFEs is assumed to be the average radial size of IFEs
-2. The velocity of the orbit (deg/day) is taken as the mean motion
+2. The velocity of the entire orbit (deg/day) is taken as the mean motion

 **Orbital Timing**